A large new house with expansive windows, emphasizing modern architecture and design.

 What Is An Assumable Mortgage?

-An assumable mortgage allows the buyer to purchase a home by taking over the seller's mortgage loan.
-One reason buyers decide to buy a home with an assumable mortgage is to take advantage of financing with a lower interest rate if rates have risen since the seller originally purchased the home.
+An assumable mortgage allows the buyer to purchase a home by taking over the seller’s mortgage loan.
+Some buyers prefer to purchase a home with an assumable mortgage because it may allow them to take advantage of a lower interest rate.

 See What You Qualify For